 More recently, Hobie became an employee of Parker Industries.
-Here he sometimes acted as a Spider-Man double on a few ocassions but also used his own superhero alterego the Prowler.
+Here he sometimes acted as a Spider-Man double on a few occasions but also used his own superhero alterego the Prowler.

-On one ocassion while working for Parker Industries, Prowler was tasked by Peter Parker to investigate the building of an organization known as New U. This organization had a revolutionary treatment in helping victims with unhealthy organs.
+On one occasion while working for Parker Industries, Prowler was tasked by Peter Parker to investigate the building of an organization known as New U. This organization had a revolutionary treatment in helping victims with unhealthy organs.
 New U claimed to develop healthy new organs cloned from the patient's own organs.
-Peter did not fully trusted and asked Hobby to search for anwsers.
-While Hobbie, as Prowler, broke into their offices, he found out that it was owned by Spider-Man foe, the Jackal.
-While fleeing, he was stopped and eventually killed by Francine Frye, a woman whom had become the new Electro.
-He was soon afterwards cloned, and seemingly had become loyal to the Jackal, since he did not inform Peter anymore about what he found out.
+Peter did not fully trust it and asked Hobby to search for answers.

 Prowler's gadgets and gear is based on pneumatic systems.
 Through this, he has created pneumatic devices that grant him the capability to fly through the air, and he has gauntlets on both his wrists and ankles, through which he can fire a multitude of objects, including the following: